FTC-Team-10173/2025-2026-Robot/README.md

 - **FTCLib**: Library for streamlined FTC robotics programming.
 - **GoBilda Odometry Pods**: High-precision tracking of robot position.
 - **Limelight 3A**: Vision system for detecting targets and guiding autonomous actions.

-This code integrates modular subsystems for drivetrain control, autonomous navigation, and vision-assisted decision making.